sideffect0/django-fileprovider/README.md

 [![Build Status](https://travis-ci.org/instapk/django-fileprovider.svg?branch=master)](https://travis-ci.org/instapk/django-fileprovider)

 File handler for django, useful when you want to add control or logic to served files.
-It uses `sendfile` supports on different servers and uses pythonic solution on django development server.
+It uses `sendfile` API supports on different servers and uses pythonic solution on django development server.
 Currently it supports,

 * Apache